 Staging: Staging will be 15 minutes before your race.
 Please see the Race Village Map for staging locations.
 Signs will be posted.

 IMPORTANT: The race starts on a steep descent into a 180 degree turn - officials will allow riders to descend at their own pace BUT will neutralize the field past the 180 degree turn until the entire field makes the turn - the racing will begin on Tiorati.
 Again - the priority on the descent is SAFETY.
 Proceed at your own, safe pace, and the field will be neutralized coming out of the turn until the entire field has exited the turn and then racing begins on Tiorati.

 Results: Results will be posted near registration shortly after the finish of your race.
 After results have been posted, racers will have a 15 minute protest period.
 After the 15 minute protest period, results will be final.
 It is the racers responsibility to verify their result during this 15 minute protest period.
 Results will not be changed afterwards.

-Neutral support: Neutral support will be provided by SRAM and support from NYC Velo will be available at the Race Village near the staging area.
-SRAM Neutral support will be provided by the first three fields in each wave.
+Neutral support: In-race neutral support will be provided by SRAM and additional racer support from Trek Bicycles Chelsea will be available at the Race Village near the staging area.
+SRAM Neutral support will be provided for the first three fields in each wave.
 The fourth field will not have neutral support.